The Tale of the Dueling Neurosurgeons: Chapter 4: Facing Brain Damage

-This chapter starts with the introduction of mutilés, men who had various parts of their faces blown off by the metal weapons used in the Great War.
-Their defaced faces, faces without noses or eyes or cheeks, were the root of much sadness and insecurity for the men, and many committed suicide.
-An American sculptor Anna Coleman Ladd traveled and set up a business for these men, and she would create faces for them out of plaster and ceramic and paint, making them startlingly realistic.
-These faces made the men happy and helped them assimilate back into society.
-Despite this, the faces could not smile or kiss or chew and the paint soon chipped.
+This chapter starts with the introduction of mutilés, French soldiers whose faces had been disfigured in World War I. This was the cause of much sadness and insecurity for these men, and many committed suicide.
+Anna Coleman Ladd, an American sculptor, traveled to France and created facial masks of painted tin for such men, which helped them assimilate back into society to an extent.

 Related, a Japanese scientist Tatsuji Inouye examines soldiers who had been shot through their visual cortex during battle and lost random spots of vision.
 Inouye figured that the spots of missing vision were connected with the spots that their brain had been shot through, and set out to map the visual cortex through talking to these soldiers.

 Kean introduces other scientists such as the duo Hubel and Wiesel, who tried various experiments with cats to get their neurons to fire.
 Through many botched experiment attempts, one fateful accident led to the breakthrough that certain neurons fire at certain things.
 Specifically, they discovered that neurons like to track motion and can derive the shapes of objects through columns of orientation-preferring neurons.

 Kean also, in depth, explains the role of the parietal lobe and the occipital lobe through all these accounts.
 He writes that the brain can stumble after injury, and the results can be serious.
 For example, if the visual cortex suffers damage, the person afflicted will lose many things, one of which being basic perceptual skills.
 Damage to the parietal lobe causes the loss of the ability to locate objects in space.
 Infections and viruses like herpes may make their way up to the brain and affect it.

 He also covers the interesting topic of object-blindness.
 Someone may not recognize an object, a color, or other seemingly mundane things.
 Face-blind people cannot recognize faces, and can hardly discern age or gender between portrait pictures.